Sit down and buckle up, because this is going to be a good read.

 Honestly, this is an impossible lesson.
 Your heart will ache as you learn it, that the unspoken weight placed on your life was just an evil lie and nothing more.
 And as you take those first steps of crossing over from “this is who I am destined to be” to “I can be remade” you’ll find yourself wanting to burn every lie ever spoken over you to the ground, the ground, the ground.

 It is easy to compare yourself to someone else’s story, to think someone else out there in the universe has had some big revelation you haven’t.
 Stop.
 We each have our own lessons to learn, and by God’s grace, we’ll all get there.

 There have been too many tears to count.
-I’ve been so frustrated that I’ve shoved my face into a pillow and screamed bloody murder and then shook with self hate as I’ve wept on the floor in my room because I didn’t know what to do with a naughty child or how to love them through the mess of toddlerhood and all the hurt and pain inside me just built up and spilled over into an ugly, dark mess I could no longer ignore.
-That’s when so many things changed inside of me, and I started healing from all the abuse I’d learned to endure with a smile on my face and a shrug of my shoulders.
+I’ve been so frustrated that I’ve shoved my face into a pillow and screamed bloody murder and then shook with self hate as I wept on the floor because I didn’t know what to do with a naughty child or how to love them through the mess of toddlerhood and all the hurt and pain inside me just built up and spilled over into an ugly, dark mess I could no longer ignore.
+That’s when so many things changed inside me, and I started healing from the abuse I’d learned to endure with a smile on my face.

 Here is what I’ve learned after 7 years of motherhood to three amazing babes and one angle baby.
 I still have much to learn, but this…you guys, THIS is a great start.

 1. There is such a thing as healthy, respectful discipline.
 And you are fully capable of it.